 Here is a partial list of free and/or open-source textbooks.
 If you find one of these more helpful than another, please let me know.
 Also, take a peek at Rob Beezer’s selection on this page.
 Moreover, the American Institute of Mathematics maintains a list of approved open-source textbooks.
 Also, check out the free computer science books by Allen B. Downey (Olin College) at Green Tea Press.
 Downey’s Textbook manifesto is definitely worth reading.
+There are also lots of free textbooks available at LibreTexts.

 Mathematics & Teaching